klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§3.
 Amendments by leave of court.**

 Except as provided in the next preceding Section, substantial amendments may be made only upon leave of court.
 But such leave shall be refused if it appears to the court that the motion was made with intent to delay or confer jurisdiction on the court, or the pleading stated no cause of action from the beginning which could be amended.
-Orders of the court upon the matters provided in this §shall be made upon motion filed in court, and after notice to the adverse party, and an opportunity to be heard.
+Orders of the court upon the matters provided in this section shall be made upon motion filed in court, and after notice to the adverse party, and an opportunity to be heard.

 **§4.
 Formal amendments.**